 The trustee must ensure that this deed and any other documents (or copies of the deed and documents) are made available for inspection by a member, or by a beneficiary on the beneficiary's request, as required by superannuation law.
-It is sufficient if they are available for inspection at the trustee's office while that office is open.
+It is sufficient if they are available for inspection at the place of business of a trustee while that business is open.